ickb/proposal/README.md

 The protocol could also be used to enable a community voting mechanism with funds locked in the NervosDAO, as well as a multitude more L1 & L2 applications!

-Lookig far away, this protocol could also enable Godwoken switch from pCKB to a new native token that protects every Godwoken user from CKB issuance.
+Looking far away, this protocol could also enable Godwoken switch from pCKB to a new native token that protects every Godwoken user from CKB issuance.

 ### dCKB (Unmaintained)

 In the past there has been an effort to tackle this challenge by [NexisDAO with dCKB](https://docs.nexisdao.com/nexisdao/mint-dckb).
 Their approach is to tokenize the holder receipt, which in turn becomes tradeable and so the holder keeps being liquid.
 The issue with their approach is that only the original owner can unlock the deposit.
-Judging from their [GitHub repository's issues](https://github.com/NexisDao/NexisDao-core/issues), dCKB does not appear to be actively maintained.
+Judging by their [GitHub repository's issues](https://github.com/NexisDao/NexisDao-core/issues), dCKB does not appear to be actively maintained.

 ## Solution